 How To Edit Your WordPress User Profile

-Your Profile area lets you how your name will display on your website or blog, your e-mail address for admin purposes, and additional information and personal options related to your WordPress user account.
+The Profile area lets you configure your name and how to display it on your website or blog, your e-mail address for administrative purposes, optional personal information, and personal settings.

-You will also learn how to set up an “about the author” section that will display on your blog in the “Author Archives” area and how to use this feature to better promote yourself and your business online.
+You will also learn how to create a “resources” box that automatically shows up in the “Author Archives” page of your blog and how to use this feature to better promote yourself and your business online.

 How To Change Your WordPress User Profile And Personal Options

-At the far right in your admin area is the Howdy, User Name section …
+At the far right at the top of your screen is the Howdy, User Name section …

-If you hover over this section with your mouse it displays your Gravatar image, your name and username, and also links pointing to your “Profile Screen” and a “Log Out” link …
+Hover over this panel with your mouse and it displays an image of your Gravatar, your name and username, and links to your “Profile Screen” and a “Log Out” link …

 Select Edit My Profile…

-Another way to access your user profile area using the dashboard menu is to go to Users > Your Profile …
+Alternatively, to access your user profile screen using the main dashboard menu, go to Users > Your Profile …

-The Profile section contains a number of subsections that allow you to view and edit information about your WordPress user account.
+The Profile page contains various subsections that allow you to view and edit information about your WordPress user account.

 - Personal Options